Schemas

 Example

-• The initiator of the transition to have the MY_OWN_PERMISSION group permission.
+• The initiator of the transition must have the MY_OWN_PERMISSION group permission.

 conditions: [